cmu-phil/py-tetrad/pytetrad/R/README.md

 #### (4) If you're on a Mac, in a text editor, set JAVA_HOME to your Java installation path in ~/.bash_profile.

 On Windows, This step should be unnecessary; check your registry to make sure JAVA_HOME is set.
-The Java installation should have taken care of this.
+The Java installation step should have taken care of this.

 On a Mac, in a text editor, add this line to the file ~/.bash_profile:
 ```